Resume for Carpenter

 Key Takeaways

-- Include educational background related to carpentry, mentioning the school and year of completion.
+- Include educational background related to carpentry.
+Mention the school and year of completion.

-- Include any relevant certifications or training programs you have completed.
+- Include any relevant certifications or training programs completed.

-Resume for Carpenter Auckland
+Resume for Carpenter in Auckland

 1. Personal Information